Channel i (Singaporean TV channel)

 Channel i was a Singaporean English language free-to-air terrestrial television channel owned by SPH MediaWorks, a broadcasting subsidiary of Singapore Press Holdings.

 The channel was launched on 20 May 2001 as TVWorks, accompanying the Mandarin-language Channel U. It was initially poised to be a serious alternative to its competition—MediaCorp's Channel 5—by placing an emphasis on local productions rather than imported programming.
-However, this strategy proved to be unsuccessful, causing the channel to frequently change its schedule and positioning.
+However, this strategy proved to be unsuccessful weeks upon launching, due to low ratings, causing the channel to frequently change its schedule and positioning.
 It eventually settled on a format emphasizing action series, films, and sports.

 In 2004, SPH announced an agreement to divest its television stations and free newspaper business to MediaCorp in exchange for a stake in its television and publishing businesses.
 While MediaCorp would take over Channel U as a sister to its Mandarin channel Channel 8, the broadcaster considered Channel i to be unviable due to low viewership and a lack of advertiser support, and it was shut down on 1 January 2005.
+The terrestrial frequency was left vacant until 2008, when Okto launched.